The Hype House: Reality series

 On April 22, 2021, Netflix announced that they would be airing a reality series at The Hype House, starring Annon, Dragun, Hacker, Hayward, Hudson, Merritt, Petrou, Warren, and Wright.
 Hype House premiered on Netflix on January 7, 2022.

 Controversies

 On July 21, 2020, Nikita Dragun held a surprise birthday party for Larray during the COVID-19 pandemic at the Hype House mansion.
 The party included internet celebrities such as James Charles and others.
 At the time of the party, California's COVID-19 cases had just surpassed New York's cases.
 There was an estimated 67 people in attendance, many of whom were seen without face masks despite local health laws.
 Photos and videos of the event appeared on social media sites such as Instagram.
 These posts drew criticism from the public, including other influencers like Elijah Daniel and Tyler Oakley.
 Larray, and some of the other attendees of the party later apologized.

-Thomas Petrou addressed controversies regarding contracts, NDA's, and more in a July 2025 TikTok video.